Ganymede-Bio/website-docusaurus/docs/nodes/App/Azure_Write.md

 ### Notes
-Prior to usage, Azure Blob Storage must be configured to permit Ganymede access.
-This requires configuring Ganymede with the following IDs from Azure:
+Prior to usage, the following secrets must be configured in your Ganymede environment:
-App client ID
+- **azure_client_id**: App client ID
-App object ID
-App tenant ID
+- **azure_tenant_id**: App tenant ID
-Azure subscription ID
+- **azure_subscription_id**: Azure subscription ID
-App Azure Active Directory (AAD) Authority
+- **azure_aad_authority**: App Azure Active Directory (AAD) Authority

-Windows Azure Storage Blob (WASB) URI, which consists of Storage URL
+Windows Azure Storage Blob (WASB) URI, which consists of
-Storage Container
+- **azure_storage_uri**: Storage URL

-Please reach out to Ganymede for configuration assistance.
+Secrets can be configured by clicking on the gear icon in the upper-right hand of the Ganymede application, then selecting Settings and navigating to the Settings tab.
+If you need assistance, please don't hesitate to reach out to Ganymede.